diwako/playabledog/README.md

 Other players can interact and pet the doggo because everyone in my unit requested this\
 Yes the dog can change tires, I call it a feature

+I am uploading it her in case someone might think this is interesting and also want to help me with this, but who am I kidding.